keith/investigate.vim/README.md

 ### Dash

-If you're on OS X and want to open everything in Dash you need to set:
+If you want to open everything in Dash you need to set:

 ```
 let g:investigate_use_dash=1